 - Ants cannot digest cornmeal.
 You can place these near their population daily to eliminate them.

-- Being weak fliers, mosquitoes prefer times when there is least amount of disturbance in the air, like early mornings and early evenings.
-Keep windows and doors closed during stormy season.
+- Being weak fliers, mosquitoes prefer times when there is the least amount of disturbance in the air, like early mornings and early evenings.
+Keep windows and doors closed at night.